DAGWorks-Inc/burr/docs/concepts/transitions.rst

 .. _transitions:

-Transitions move between actions.
+Transitions define explicitly how actions are connected and which action is available next for any given state.
 You can think of them as edges in a graph.

 They have three main components:
 - The ``from`` state